top of page

 She/Her

-Having moved to Nanaimo originally to attend school 10 years ago, Emma is thrilled to continue working in this community.
+Having moved to Nanaimo originally to attend school over 10 years ago, Emma is thrilled to continue working in this community.
 She first discovered midwifery during her first degree studying sociology and anthropology.
 Emma is passionate about supporting birthers in a holistic, family centered way.
 Emma was fortunate to be placed all across BC during her training at UBC including Nelson, Duncan, Ladner, and Vancouver.
 In addition, her passion for global maternal health took her to Nepal for 6 weeks with the UBC midwifery global program.
 She looks forward to getting to know you and your family on your unique journey.

 Dorothy Gilbert, RM